Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Focus on the limitations that matter, not generic limitations (be specific);
   + Make sure your take-home message is clear and consistent.

++ What NOT to do
+  + Do not start your discussion section with the limitations;

++ Verb tense in the discussion section.
+  + The past voice: when referring to study details, results, analyses, and background research:
+    + We found that...
+    + Subjects may have experienced...
+    + Miller et al. found...
+  + The present voice: when talking about what the data suggest:

 ### 5.8 Abstract

++ About Abstract
+  + Abstract means "to pull out":
+    + Overview of the main story;
+    + Gives highlights from each section of the paper;
+    + Limited length: 100 - 300 words, typically;
+    + Stands on its own;
+    + Most often, the only part people read;
+    + Write the abstract after writing the paper.

++ Abstract components
+  + Background;
+  + Question/aim/hypothesis
+    + We asked whether, ...
+    + We hypothesized that...
+  + Experiments
+    + Quick summary of key materials and methods.
+  + Results
+    + Key results found;
+    + Minimal raw data (prefer summaries).
+  + Conclusion
+    + The answer to the question asked, or take-home message.
+  + implication, speculation, or recommendation

 ## Unit 6